Yorkshire: Politics and identity

-Representation
+Constituencies

 From 1290, Yorkshire was represented by two members of parliament of the House of Commons of the Parliament of England.
 After the union with Scotland, two members represented the county in the Parliament of Great Britain from 1707 to 1800 and of the Parliament of the United Kingdom from 1801 to 1832.
 In 1832 the county benefited from the disfranchisement of Grampound by taking an additional two members.
 Yorkshire was represented at this time as one single, large, county constituency.
-Like other counties, there were also some county boroughs within Yorkshire, the oldest of which was the City of York, which had existed since the ancient Montfort's Parliament of 1265.
+Like other counties, there were also some parliamentary boroughs within Yorkshire, the oldest of which was the City of York, which had existed since the ancient Montfort's Parliament of 1265.
 After the Reform Act 1832, Yorkshire's political representation in parliament was drawn from its subdivisions, with members of parliament representing each of the three historic Ridings of Yorkshire; East Riding, North Riding, and West Riding constituencies.

 For the 1865 general elections and onwards, the West Riding was further divided into Northern, Eastern and Southern parliamentary constituencies, though these only lasted until the major Redistribution of Seats Act 1885.
-This act saw more localisation of government in the United Kingdom, with the introduction of 26 new parliamentary constituencies within Yorkshire, while the Local Government Act 1888 introduced some reforms for the county boroughs, of which there were eight in Yorkshire by the end of the 19th century.
+This act saw more localisation of government in the United Kingdom, with the introduction of 26 new parliamentary constituencies within Yorkshire.

 With the Representation of the People Act 1918 there was some reshuffling on a local level for the 1918 general election, revised again during the 1950s.
-The most controversial reorganisation of local government in Yorkshire was the Local Government Act 1972, put into practice in 1974.
-Under the act, the Ridings lost their lieutenancies, shrievalties, and administrative counties.
-County boroughs and their councils were abolished, to be replaced by metropolitan and non-metropolitan counties with vastly changed borders.
-Although some government officials and King Charles have asserted such reform is not meant to alter the ancient boundaries or cultural loyalties, there are pressure groups such as the Yorkshire Ridings Society who want greater recognition for the historic boundaries.
-In 1996 the East Riding of Yorkshire was reformed as a unitary authority area and together with the adjoining unitary authority of Kingston upon Hull forms a ceremonial county.
-The Yorkshire and the Humber region of Government Office covers most, but not all of the historic county.